WebOrigami/docs/src/content/framework/tutorial.md

 ## Pass data to a template

-When you call a Graph Origami template as a function like `index.orit()`, you can put things inside those parentheses to pass data to the template.
+When you call a Web Origami template as a function like `index.orit()`, you can put things inside those parentheses to pass data to the template.
 Inside that template, you can refer to the data passed to it using an underscore (`_`).

 <span class="tutorialStep"></span> **Try it:** Update `site.ori` to pass `teamData.yaml/0/name` to the `index.orit` template.